VinceCabs/GAUnit/README.md

 ### Run an automated test with Python

-Run a selenium test case, export har and check it against your expected *tracking plan^*:
+Run a selenium test case, export har and check it against your expected _tracking plan_:

 ```python
 import gaunit